Reform-minded outsider Widodo takes over as Indonesia's president

 Indonesian shares closed at a near three-week high on Monday amid inflows and a rise in the rupiah on expectations of economic reforms by the new president.

-U.S. Secretary of State John Kerry attended the inauguration along with various Asian leaders including the prime ministers of neighboring Malaysia and Singapore, the Sultan of Brunei and Australia's prime minister.
+U.S. Secretary of State John Kerry attended the inauguration along with various Asian leaders including the prime ministers of neighbouring Malaysia and Singapore, the Sultan of Brunei and Australia's prime minister.

 The former mayor of the city of Solo and governor of the capital, Jakarta, is untested on the national and international stages, but he already faces resistance from the establishment to his transparent, can-do approach to governance.